securing/midsummer/04_Boruta/README.md

 {"error": "Blocked by web application firewall."}
 ```

-Sweet, more errors, at least they are a different flavour.
+Sweet, more errors, at least they are a different flavor.

 Looking into the code again, we can trace back this error to a function inside `AuthSettingsController.php`: